tigoe/DataloggingExamples/wifi-datalogger.md

 The examples described here log data to a server via WiFi using a network-enabled microcontroller as a datalogging client.
 These examples should all work on the network-enabled MKR boards, along with the Nano 33 IoT and other SAMD-based boards which have network capability.
 They can likely work on Espressif-based boards (ESP32, ESP8266) with some modification.

-[This collection](https://github.com/tigoe/DataloggingExamples/tree/main/WiFiDatalogger) includes [ArduinoHttpClient](https://www.arduino.cc/reference/en/libraries/arduinohttpclient/) examples along with [node.js](https://nodejs.org/) server scripts.
+[This collection](WiFiDatalogger/) includes [ArduinoHttpClient](https://www.arduino.cc/reference/en/libraries/arduinohttpclient/) examples along with a [node.js](https://nodejs.org/) server script.
 There are also instructions for how to log data to a Google Sheets spreadsheet using [Google Apps script](https://developers.google.com/apps-script/reference/spreadsheet/spreadsheet-app), thanks to Arnab Chakravarty.

 To make this work, you'll need: